Governors-State-Technology-Clubs/resourceHub/README.md

 ## Getting Started
 # Getting Started with Our GitHub Repository

-Welcome to our Software Development Study Group GitHub repository!
-This repository is designed to facilitate collaboration, learning, and sharing among our group members.
-Here’s how you can get started:

-## Repository Overview

-- **Coding Exercises:** Solutions to our class coding exercises.
-- **Debugging Challenges:** Solutions and discussions for debugging challenges.
-- **LeetCode Problems:** Solutions to LeetCode coding problems.
-- **Resources:** Links to online resources like tutorials, documentation, and tools.

-## Getting Started

 ### Step 1: Install Git on Your Machine

 To start using Git and GitHub, you need to have Git installed on your machine.
 Follow the instructions below for your operating system: